Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 In JavaScript, square brackets always return an `Array`.
 Following the principle of least astonishment, it's proposed to fall back to `List`.

-All those special cases can be generalized to the common rule for the flexible types to behave as if the upper bound was used instead of the flexible type.
+All those special cases can be generalized to the common rule that flexible types are treated as if their upper bound was used instead of the flexible type.
-For `dynamic`, it's a true statement because we fall back to `Any` and then [the fallback rule](#fallback-rule-what-if-companionof-doesnt-exist) kicks in.
+For the `dynamic` type, it's true, because we fall back to `Any`, and then we behave identical to `val foo: Any = [expr1, expr2]` example.

 ### Feature interaction with intersection types